PLOS/Dockerfiles/README.md

 * Setup Postgres helper method for Lemur
 * Lemur needs to separate app and db config
 * Figure out why Lemur frontend needs specific npm and bower versions
-* Dockerize: ploscli, AricleAdmin
+* Dockerize: ploscli, ArticleAdmin
 * plos-themes and apache-conf (and patch so we can use environment vars for run time config)
-* Consider an extra common container for gathering things like consul, mysql-connector-java, and mogile.
+* Consider an extra common container for gathering things like mysql-connector-java, and mogile.
+Can do this with a multistage build.
-* Make haproxy config more generic so we can pass in service names and not create special versions needed for each service. (https://github.com/hashicorp/consul-template/issues/532)
 * Fix queue, since we need a new way of starting it as the exec was removed here: https://github.com/PLOS/plos-queue/commit/95fc42ef7155ed03a8bbc42a590607fa12709b36

 Troubleshooting